RuggeroCino/swift-paseto/Documentation/README.md

 A `Module` is simply a section of the Paseto API which specifies the version and purpose.
 For example, `Message<Version2.Public>` is a Paseto message which has been signed using version 2 of Paseto's ciphersuite selection.
-Whereas `Message<Version1.Local>` is a Paseto message which has been encrypted using version 1 of Paseto's ciphersuite selection.

 If you have read the original Paseto specification, a `Module` here is analogous to a "Protocol" in the specification (though using this as a type name is problematic in Swift – since